Azure-Samples/azure-sql-db-vector-search/README.md

 ### Semantic Reranking Vector Search

-Rerank models sort text inputs by semantic relevance to a specified query.
-They are often used to sort search results returned from an existing search solution.
+Rerank models evaluate and reorder text inputs according to their semantic relevance to a specific query, and are often applied after an initial search to improve result quality.
 A sample using a semantic re-ranker to improve the output of vector search can be found here: [Semantic-Reranking](./Semantic-Reranking).

 ### Retrieval Augmented Generation